deficollective/deficollective.github.io/content/english/_index.md

 # Partners
 partners:
   - title: "They joined the anthill"
-    content: "Teams believing in maximized decentralization and trustless support the DeFi Collective's mission and vision with donations and loans.
+    content: "Teams believing in maximized decentralization and trustless support the DeFi Collective's mission and vision.
 Join them !"
     button:
       enable: false
       label: "Support DeFi"